-Last year, I posted a quick FAQ for everyone coming to The Story, so here is this year’s version.
+Its a week until The Story 2013, so here’s the usual FAQ for everyone coming to The Story.
 This should answer most of the questions you might have, but if there’s something else you need to know, leave a comment and I’ll get back to you asap.

 Is the venue accessible?

 There is a street level entrance to Conway Hall on Red Lion Square.
 The main hall is at the same level, and there is a disabled toilet available.
 The balcony seating area is not accessible, but we’ll make sure there’s room for everyone with access needs in the main hall.
+Please let me know if you have particular needs, and I’ll make sure we sort them out for you.
 There is also an induction loop in the hall for those with hearing impairments.

 What are the best places for tea/coffee/lunch?